-- 1.1 For the purposes of this ASP, a Dual Appointment exists if an actuary is concurrently appointed to provide actuarial advice or actuarial services to both the trustees and a Sponsoring Employer of the same defined benefit pension scheme constituted under Irish law. - 1.2 Where a Dual Appointment exists, the trustees and the Sponsoring Employer may have conflicting objectives and this may impact on the actuarial advice or actuarial services that the actuary provides.
+- 1.1 For the purposes of this ASP, a Dual Appointment exists if an actuary is concurrently appointed as Scheme Actuary of a defined benefit pension scheme constituted under Irish law and to provide actuarial advice or actuarial services to a Sponsoring Employer of the same defined benefit pension scheme. - 1.2 Where a Dual Appointment exists, the trustees and the Sponsoring Employer may have conflicting objectives and this may impact on the actuarial advice or actuarial services that the actuary provides.
 An actuary who holds a Dual Appointment has a responsibility to recognise this fact and to manage any resulting issues in a professional manner. - 1.3 This ASP does not prohibit Dual Appointments.
 In fact, in many cases, a Dual Appointment may be the most suitable arrangement for all the parties involved.
 However, an actuary who holds a Dual Appointment must take particular care to ensure that his or her duty of care to each of his or her clients is maintained.
-In some situations, it may be necessary for the actuary to suspend or cease one or both of the underlying Appointments. - 1.4 This ASP sets out principles to which an actuary must adhere in carrying out work under Dual Appointments.
-It also sets out certain actions that an actuary must take in relation to Dual Appointments. - 1.5 Two or more actuaries within the same firm may be appointed to provide separate actuarial advice or actuarial services to the trustees and a Sponsoring Employer of the same defined benefit pension scheme.
-In carrying out their work under the Appointments, they must adhere to the principles of this ASP to the extent that such principles may reasonably be considered to be relevant to the Appointments.
-They must also comply with the specific provisions of this ASP that apply to such Appointments. - 1.6 This ASP does not attempt to address in specific terms every situation and issue that an actuary might encounter in connection with an Appointment or Dual Appointment.
+In some situations, it may be necessary for the actuary to suspend or cease one or both of the underlying Appointments. - 1.4 This ASP sets out principles to which an actuary must adhere in carrying out work under Dual Appointments, including, in the case of work carried out under a Scheme Actuary appointment, any work carried out beyond that which, by law or regulation, must be carried out only by a Scheme Actuary.
+It also sets out certain actions that an actuary must take in relation to Dual Appointments. - 1.5 Two or more actuaries within the same firm may be appointed to separately act as Scheme Actuary and provide actuarial advice or actuarial services to a Sponsoring Employer of the same defined benefit pension scheme.
+If it is likely that the actuaries will be required to advise the trustees and Sponsoring Employer respectively on the same or substantially similar matters, then:

+- 1.5.1 In carrying out their work under the Appointments, they must adhere to the principles of this ASP to the extent that such principles may reasonably be considered to be relevant to the Appointments; and - 1.5.2 They must comply with the specific provisions of this ASP that apply to Appointments within the same firm. - 1.6 This ASP does not attempt to address in specific terms every situation and issue that an actuary might encounter in connection with an Appointment or Dual Appointment.
 Actuaries must always perform their work under such appointments in a professional manner and in compliance with the Code.
 Furthermore, the contents of this ASP do not diminish the responsibilities and obligations of any member of the Society under the Code.